Multinomial logistic regression: Linear predictor

 As in other forms of linear regression, multinomial logistic regression uses a linear predictor function $f(k,i)$ to predict the probability that observation i has outcome k, of the following form:

 where $\beta_{m,k}$ is a regression coefficient associated with the mth explanatory variable and the kth outcome.
-As explained in the logistic regression article, the regression coefficients and explanatory variables are normally grouped into vectors of size M+1, so that the predictor function can be written more compactly:
+As explained in the logistic regression article, the regression coefficients and explanatory variables are normally grouped into vectors of size M + 1, so that the predictor function can be written more compactly:

-where $\boldsymbol\beta_k$ is the set of regression coefficients associated with outcome k, and $\mathbf{x}_i$ (a row vector) is the set of explanatory variables associated with observation i.
+where $\boldsymbol\beta_k$ is the set of regression coefficients associated with outcome k, and $\mathbf{x}_i$ (a row vector) is the set of explanatory variables associated with observation i, prepended by a 1 in entry 0.

 As a set of independent binary regressions

-To arrive at the multinomial logit model, one can imagine, for K possible outcomes, running K-1 independent binary logistic regression models, in which one outcome is chosen as a "pivot" and then the other K-1 outcomes are separately regressed against the pivot outcome.
-If outcome K (the last outcome) is chosen as the pivot, the K-1 regression equations are:
+To arrive at the multinomial logit model, one can imagine, for K possible outcomes, running K independent binary logistic regression models, in which one outcome is chosen as a "pivot" and then the other K − 1 outcomes are separately regressed against the pivot outcome.
+If outcome K (the last outcome) is chosen as the pivot, the K − 1 regression equations are: